SnowBroScott/possibly-a-hero-canonical/decision-log.md

   play, or does one approach dominate?
 - Does trash being truly worthless feel clean, or does it read as the player "wasting" effort in a way that frustrates?

+---

+DECISION LOG ENTRY

+DECISION: Minor objective activation and abandonment model.

+ACTIVATION: Minor objectives are navigated to, not stumbled into.
+The minimap shows the player WHERE a minor objective is and THAT one is happening — but not its specific type or mechanics until the player arrives.
+(Consistent with the three-rung model, 6/13: minor objectives live on the minimap; ambient encounters do not.)
+"Proximity activation" and "interact activation" are two presentations of the same underlying structure, not a design fork — the player goes to a known location and, on arrival, either the situation is live (proximity) or the player opts in (interact).
+Presentation differs; structure is identical.

+CHOICE IS ALWAYS OPEN: The player can decline a minor objective before engaging and abandon one after engaging, at any time, with no hard lock.
+The 20-minute run wall is the only hard pressure on the decision.
+The moral choice — "can I afford the time to help" — is always genuinely the player's.

+ABANDONMENT / OUTCOME MODEL — three outcomes, ONE currency, never a stat
+penalty:
+- COMPLETE → addition to feedback currency (the reward is earned).
+- IGNORE / never engage → zero-sum (nothing gained, nothing lost; the city does not grudge what it never saw refused).
+- TRIGGER then ABANDON → zero mechanical currency (same as ignore), but a DISTINCT NARRATIVE reaction (Rex clip, citizen response, name register) that ignoring does not produce.

+The difference between "ignored" and "tried and abandoned" is NARRATIVE, not currency.
+The world reacts differently in its VOICE; it does not levy a different mechanical cost.

+GUARDRAIL: Feedback currency shifts the FLAVOR of the world's response (which name, which Rex register, which citizen mood) — it NEVER gates ACCESS.
+A damning name is still an unlocked name; a mocking clip is still an earned modifier.
+The meter changes which reward appears, never whether a reward appears.

+WHY: Docking currency for trigger-then-abandon would punish the player for ENGAGING while the player who ignored the objective pays nothing — teaching "better never to have tried," the exact inverse of the moral engagement this pillar exists to celebrate.
+Choosing which life you can afford to save under the clock is triage, the most heroic-under-pressure act in the game, not villainy.
+In a 20-minute wall, failing to GAIN is already a meaningful cost — the opportunity cost is the consequence, and no penalty layer is needed.
+This keeps minor objectives fully inside consequence without punishment.

+REPLACES: Nothing — new decision.
+Builds on the enemy archetype entry (6/16) and the three-rung event/reward model (6/13, NOTED).

+STATUS: NOTED

+PROTOTYPE QUESTIONS:
+- Is opportunity cost against the wall a strong enough felt consequence for abandonment, without a mechanical penalty?
+- Does the navigate-to / reveal-on-arrival loop read clearly with the minimap, or does unknown-mechanic-until-arrival frustrate?